slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Not too soon and not too late; the secret of education lies in choosing the right time to do things."
 -- Natalia Ginzburg*

-> *"Desire makes slaves out of kings and patience makes kings out of slaves."
--- Al-Ghazali*

 > *"The early bird may get the worm, but the second mouse gets the cheese."
 -- Unknown*

 > *"Hesitation is always easy, rarely useful."
 -- Prof. Quirrel*

-> *"A good plan, violently executed now, is better than a perfect plan next week."
--- George Patton (General)*

 ### On procrastination